jhellerstein/cs286-sp24/index.md

 The second phase will emphasize more recent work.
 The format for this phase is TBA, but will likely include required participation from students.

-## Syllabus
-TBA

-## Projects
-Students will be expected to undertake substantive research projects throughout the course of the semester, on a topic relevant to the course and subject to instructor approval.
-Teams of 2 are strongly encouraged for systems work.

-Ideas for projects will be posted early in the semester.
-Projects can overlap with students' ongoing Ph.D. research, if those projects fall into scope.

-## Grading

-TBA.